 An experienced disability attorney can help you gather the necessary medical information needed for your claim.
 They can help you track your deadlines (which are very strict), gather evidence such as medical statements/opinions from your doctors, and communicate with the insurance company for you.

 Many questions need answers when you are dealing with disability benefits and insurance companies.
 If you are not getting the answers you need, give us a call at 850-308-7833.

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys contact us at (850) 308-7833 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to apply for long-term disability benefits and how to move forward with the process.
+If your LTD claim was wrongfully denied or terminated and you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys contact us at (850) 308-7833 to schedule a consultation.
+We can help you evaluate your claim to determine if you will be able to access long-term disability benefits and how to move forward with the process.